No-hitter

 Nolan Ryan holds the record for no-hitters in the major leagues with seven.

 In baseball, a no-hitter or no-hit game is a game in which a team does not record a hit through conventional methods.
-Major League Baseball (MLB) officially defines a no-hitter as a completed game in which a team that batted in at least nine complete innings recorded no hits.
 A pitcher who prevents the opposing team from achieving a hit is thereby said to have "thrown a no-hitter".
 In most cases, no-hitters are recorded by a single pitcher who throws a complete game; one thrown by two or more pitchers is a combined no-hitter.

-A no-hitter is a rare accomplishment for a pitcher or pitching staff—only 326 have been thrown in MLB history since 1876, an average of about two per year.
-The most recent major league no-hitter, a combined no-hitter, was thrown by starter Shota Imanaga and relief pitchers Nate Pearson and Porter Hodge of the Chicago Cubs against the Pittsburgh Pirates on September 4, 2024, while the most recent no-hitter by a single pitcher was thrown by Blake Snell of the San Francisco Giants against the Cincinnati Reds on August 2, 2024.
+A no-hitter is a rare accomplishment for a pitcher or pitching staff—Major League Baseball (MLB) recognizes only 327 no-hitters in major-league history since 1876, an average of about two per year.
+MLB officially defines a no-hitter as a completed game in which a team that batted in at least nine complete innings recorded no hits.
+The most recent MLB no-hitter, a combined no-hitter, was thrown by starter Tatsuya Imai and relief pitchers Steven Okert and Alimber Santa of the Houston Astros against the Texas Rangers on May 25, 2026, while the most recent no-hitter by a single pitcher was thrown by Blake Snell of the San Francisco Giants against the Cincinnati Reds on August 2, 2024.

-The MLB season with the most no-hit games was the season, in which nine official no-hitters were pitched.
-Additionally, two other games that year were pitched without giving up a hit, but were not official no-hitters because they were less than nine innings.